koelslaw/documentation/topics/rocknsm/usage.md

 These functions are accomplished with `rockctl  {start|stop|status}`.

-> NOTE: these may need to be prefaced with /usr/local/bin/ depending on your _$PATH_.
+> Note:: these may need to be prefaced with /usr/local/bin/ depending on your _$PATH_.

 - `rockctl status`